sean-c-shadle/piradio/README.md

 # piradio
 python code for running DIY raspberry pi internet radio.
 Tested on pi zero 2w with Adafruit Mini PiTFT 1.3" - 240x240 TFT Add-on screen add-on.

-Note I also added a power button to GPIO5.
+Note I also added a power button to GPIO5 that can power off the pi if held for 1 second.
 See layout here: https://pinout.xyz/
+If this is desired, a momentary switch needs to be added to GPIO5.
+This pin apparently cannot power on the pi but makes for a safe poweroff.

 Follow guide here to get the 1.3" display to work: https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/1-3-240x240-kernel-module-install